gilles-baertschi/arrows/README.md

 ## Installation

-There is a binary a /build/pirat directory.
+There is a binary at /build/pirat directory.

 If you want to compile the project yourself, you need to install __ghc__ and __cabal__.
 The recommended way to do so, is by using [__ghcup__](https://www.haskell.org/ghcup/).
 Then just go to the directory with the cloned git repository and run:
-> cabal build
+>cabal build

+## Example Programs
+The files test.txt, ask.txt and turing.txt are example programs.
+They can be compiled with:
+>pirat test.txt